mcneel/help-docs/_jp/flamingo/5/help/material-image-properties.md

 #### Offset
 {: #offset}
 Sets the starting point of the displacement with reference to the surface normal.
-The displacement can take place completely outside, inside or some ratio inside and outside the part.
+The displacement can take place completely outside, inside, or some ratio inside and outside the part.

 ![images/displacementz-001.png](images/displacementz-001.png)
 *Z-offset = -1.0*